Bright Yellow Watery Diarrhea: 6 Causes Simplified by a Gut Doctor

-- Try to eat bland foods (BRAT food) such as rice, toast, applesauce, potatoes, bananas.
+- Try to eat bland foods (BRAT food) such as rice, toast, applesauce, potatoes, and bananas.

-- Avoid foods causing stomach upset such as fatty foods, caffeine, sugary foods, dairy, and alcohol.
+- Avoid foods causing stomach upset such as fatty foods, caffeine, sugary foods, and dairy.

 - Currently, No antiviral medicines can kill gut viruses.
-So, there is no need for medicines (self-limiting condition) unless prescribed by your doctor.
+So, there is no need for medications (self-limiting conditions) unless prescribed by your doctor.

 When to see a doctor: